LCoul/MDELinux/README.md

 > ```
 > - Set the device tag
 > ```bash
-> sudo mdatp edr tag set --name GROUP --value 'Rhel-Linux' # to set the device tag.
+> sudo mdatp edr tag set --name GROUP --value 'MDE-Management' # to set the device tag.
 > ```
-- Download the onboarding package from Microsoft Defender XDR portal
-- Create a folder to store MDE onboarding files:
+- Download the onboarding package from Microsoft Defender XDR portal Create a folder to store MDE onboarding files:
 > ```bash
 > mkdir MDE
 > cd MDE # to navigate in that directory